Hewlett Packard Enterprise Company (HPE) Stock: A SWOT Analysis

 HPE) stock’s latest price update

-Hewlett Packard Enterprise Company (NYSE: HPE) has experienced a decline in its stock price by -0.44 compared to its previous closing price of 16.05.
-However, the company has seen a fall of -0.81% in its stock price over the last five trading days.
+Hewlett Packard Enterprise Company (NYSE: HPE) has experienced a decline in its stock price by -0.75 compared to its previous closing price of 16.03.
+However, the company has seen a gain of 0.32% in its stock price over the last five trading days.
 Barron’s reported on 03/03/23 that HP Enterprise Posts Strong Earnings Beat, Lifts Guidance

 HPE’s Market Performance

-HPE’s stock has fallen by -0.81% in the past week, with a monthly rise of 14.06% and a quarterly drop of -6.33%.
-The volatility ratio for the week is 1.54% while the volatility levels for the last 30 days are 2.21% for Hewlett Packard Enterprise Company The simple moving average for the last 20 days is 5.82% for HPE’s stock, with a simple moving average of 8.81% for the last 200 days.
+HPE’s stock has risen by 0.32% in the past week, with a monthly rise of 14.38% and a quarterly drop of -2.51%.
+The volatility ratio for the week is 1.83% while the volatility levels for the last 30 days are 2.22% for Hewlett Packard Enterprise Company The simple moving average for the last 20 days is 3.99% for HPE’s stock, with a simple moving average of 8.19% for the last 200 days.

 Analysts’ Opinion of HPE